TAPAAL/docs.tapaal.net/content/gui/editor.md

 ## Components
 TAPAAL allows you to decompose larger models into components.
-Components are connected via shared places and transitions (draw with a dotted line):
+Components are connected via shared places and transitions (draw with a hairline):

 ![Shared place and transition](shared-pt.png)